 Operation System: Windows, Mac, Linux, etc...Take Windows OS as an example.
 We need to typing the login password if we have created a Windows user account password.
 This feature helps to prevent other persons from personal info.

-For Windows OS, The Windows OS Password Recovery Tool is a popular solution to recover lost logon password.
+For Windows OS, The Windows Password Recovery Software is a popular solution to recover lost logon password.

 World's 1st Windows Password Recovery Software to Reset Windows Administrator & User Password.Free Download Free Download